-I expected our amazing sounding original to win the shootout, but it didn’t!
+I expected our amazing sounding original seen below to win the shootout, but it didn’t!

 Naturally, the highest quality vocal reproduction has to be the main focus on a Hot Stamper pressing for any Billie Holiday record we would offer.
 Her voice should be rich and tubey, yet clear, breathy and present.

 In addition to being tonally correct and natural, the pressings we offer must also be highly resolving.
 With the right room and the right equipment, properly set-up and adjusted of course, you will hear everything that these vintage recordings have to offer, including the three-dimensional space of the studios in which the various sessions were recorded, under the auspices of Norman Granz.

 The original Trumpet Player Verve mono we had on hand to play suffered from an EQ problem we run into frequently in our shootouts for vintage vocal albums.
 Actually, to be clear, there were two main problems in the case of All or Nothing At All: a boosted midrange and occasional sibilance issues.

 Ella Fitzgerald’s albums often suffer from these same two problems.
 It’s a trick to find the copies that are tonally correct in the midrange and do not have the kind of cutter head distortions that result in excessive sibilance.

 Old and New Work Well Together

 This reissue is spacious, open, transparent, rich and sweet.
 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording Technology, with the added benefit of mastering using the more modern cutting equipment of the ’70s.
 We are of course here referring to the good modern mastering of 40 years ago, not the dubious modern mastering of today.

 The combination of old and new works wonders on this title as you will surely hear for yourself on these four superb sides.